jh-hsd/HC-SR04/README.md

-## A library to use the HC-SR04 with a Arduino
+## An Arduino library to use the HC-SR04

 ![Image of HC-SR04 Board](/hcsr04.png?raw=true)